Our Vision and Mission

-- supports more than 30 Local Affiliate Groups that meet regularly in communities in 15 different states.
+- supports 40+ Local Affiliate Groups that meet regularly in communities in 16 different states.

 - hosts monthly guided meditation community conference calls

-- plans and hosts bi-annual National Gatherings (next one coming in June 2020)
+- plans and hosts bi-annual National Gatherings (next one coming in June 2020: click here for details)

 - works with faith-based and other groups to address racism